API Reference

 HTTP API

-You can access the Studio Data SDK through the HTTP REST API to process your dataset into Hex Tiles.
+You can access the Studio Data API through the HTTP REST API to process your dataset into Hex Tiles.

 Headers